hyperledger-cacti/cacti/weaver/docs/docs/external/getting-started/test-network/setup-packages.md

 ### Fabric Driver

 A driver is a DLT-specific plugin invoked by the relay while conveying external data queries to the local peer network and collecting a response with proofs.
 The Fabric driver is built as a Fabric client application on the `fabric-network` NPM package.
-The code for this lies in the `core/drivers/fabric-driver` folder.
+The code for this lies in the `weaver/core/drivers/fabric-driver` folder.

 #### Configuring

-In the `core/drivers/fabric-driver` folder, copy `.env.template` to `.env` and update `CONNECTION_PROFILE` to point to the connection profile of the Fabric network (e.g. `<PATH-TO-WEAVER>/tests/network-setups/fabric/shared/network1/peerOrganizations/org1.network1.com/connection-org1.json`)
+In the `weaver/core/drivers/fabric-driver` folder, copy `.env.template` to `.env` and update `CONNECTION_PROFILE` to point to the connection profile of the Fabric network (e.g. `<PATH-TO-WEAVER>/tests/network-setups/fabric/shared/network1/peerOrganizations/org1.network1.com/connection-org1.json`)

 Configure `fabric-driver` for `network1` as follows:
-- Navigate to the `core/drivers/fabric-driver` folder.
+- Navigate to the `weaver/core/drivers/fabric-driver` folder.
 - Create a `.env` file by copying `.env.template` and setting suitable parameter values:
   * The `CONNECTION_PROFILE` should point to the absolute path of the connection profile for `network1`.
     - For this exercise, specify the path `<PATH-TO-WEAVER>/tests/network-setups/fabric/shared/network1/peerOrganizations/org1.network1.com/connection-org1.json` (_you must specify the full absolute path here_).
-    - `<PATH-TO-WEAVER>` here is the absolute path of the `weaver-dlt-interoperability` clone folder.
+    - `<PATH-TO-WEAVER>` here is the absolute path of the `weaver` folder within your Cacti repository clone.
   * If you wish to start the driver without TLS, set the following parameter values:
     ```
     RELAY_TLS=false